 - Too hard

-- 1. Rigid suspension.
+- Rigid suspension.

 - .
 Hard spring.

 - .
 Spring preload exceeded.

-- 2. The spring is hard or very preloaded

 - Too soft

 On landing after a big jump, bottoming occurs.

 - .
 Soft spring or too little spring preload. - .
 Shock oil degraded.

 Determining the Proper Settings

 - Standard adjustments

 From the factory, the machine is set up for an intermediate-weight rider possessing intermediate riding ability.
 If the rider weigh or ability is greater or lower than average then some adjustments may be made to the suspension.